IPGP/geodezyx/README.md

 ## Changelog

 ### v0.4.4.0, 2023-11-24
-  * The toolbox tuns to the _GNU Lesser General Public License version 3_
+  * The toolbox turns to the _GNU Lesser General Public License version 3_
   * Module docstring has been updated
   * Angle conversion functions have been refactored
   * sp3/clk DataFrame column names are renamed to better fit the data content: